dojo/widgets/docs/V7-Migration-Guide.md

 #### Changes in behavior

-Can now be used in an uncontrolled or controlled manner
+- Can now be used in an uncontrolled or controlled manner.
+- Accepts a resource, please see `Listbox` migration for more information as this is used internally by `Select`.

 #### Example of migration from v6 to v7